kubut/uiRouterWatcher/readme.md

 Instalation
 -
 Extension **isn't** available on Google Chrome Store because of required payment which is ridiculous in my opinion.
-If you want to install my extension then download `uiRouterWatcher.crx`, go to Chrome->settings->extensions and drag&drop `uiRouterWatcher.crx` to Chrome window.
+If you want to install my extension:
+* download `uiRouterWatcher.crx`
+* go to Chrome->settings->extensions
+* drag&drop `uiRouterWatcher.crx` to Chrome window.

 About
 -